gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.Prop.md

 > `optional` **id**: `string`

-- The ID of the property
+- The id of the property.

 ***